Skip to main content

 The Plagiarism Spectrum is a continuum of 10 common types of plagiarism compiled by Turnitin, a company that provides tools to ensure originality for educators.
 Some of the major types include:

-• Self-plagiarism – Contrary to what many students believe, it is possible to plagiarize yourself (for example, borrowing "generously from [your own] previous work without citation," or turning in a paper for one class that you wrote for another).
+• Self-plagiarism – Contrary to what many students believe, it is possible to plagiarize yourself, according to Turnitin.
+For example, borrowing "generously from (your own) previous work without citation," or turning in a paper for one class that you wrote for another.

-• Two-thirds of Earth’s surface is covered by water.
+• Two-thirds of the Earth’s surface is covered by water.

 • Citrus fruits are a good source of vitamin C.